Co-Teaching for Unsupervised Domain Adaptation and Expansion: Method

 \subsection{Problem Formalization}

 We use $x$ to indicate a specific sample.
-For a manually labeled sample, we use $y$ to indicate its manual annotation, which can be a one-hot vector for multi-class image classification or a multi-dimensional binary mask for semantic image segmentation.
-Let $\mathcal{N}$ be a deep neural network, which is supposed to output $\mathcal{N}(x)$ that well matches the (unknown) label of a novel sample.
+For a manually labeled sample, we use $y$ to indicate its label, which can be a one-hot vector or a multi-dimensional binary mask.
+Let $\mathcal{N}$ be a deep neural network, which outputs $\mathcal{N}(x)$ that well matches the (unknown) label of a novel sample.
 Following \cite{tomm21kdde}, we formalize the UDE task as follows.
-Given a set of $n_s$ \emph{labeled} samples $\{(x_s,y_s)\}$ randomly sampled from a source domain $D_s$ and a set of $n_t$ \emph{unlabeled} samples $\{x_t\}$ sampled randomly from a target domain $D_t$, the goal of UDE is to train $\mathcal{N}$ that works for an expanded domain covering both $D_s$ and $D_t$.
-Accordingly, we use $D_{s+t}$ to indicate the expanded domain.
+Given a set of $n_s$ \emph{labeled} samples $\{(x_s,y_s)\}$ randomly sampled from a source domain $D_s$ and a set of $n_t$ \emph{unlabeled} samples $\{x_t\}$ randomly sampled from a target domain $D_t$, the goal is to train $\mathcal{N}$ that works for an expanded domain covering both $D_s$ and $D_t$ which named as $D_{s+t}$.

-The previous approach to UDE, as aforementioned, is Knowledge Distillation Domain Expansion (KDDE) \cite{tomm21kdde}.
+The previous approach to UDE is KDDE \cite{tomm21kdde}.
 At a high level, KDDE works in two stages.
 In the first stage, two domain-specific teacher networks $\mathcal{N}_s$ and $\mathcal{N}_t$ are trained, where $\mathcal{N}_s$ for $D_s$ is learned from the labeled set $\{(x_s, y_s)\}$ by standard supervised learning, while $\mathcal{N}_t$ for $D_t$ is trained on $\{(x_s, y_s)\}$ and $\{x_t\}$ by an off-the-shelf UDA method.
 In the second stage, knowledge distillation (KD) is performed to inject the dark knowledge of the teacher networks into a student network $\mathcal{N}_u$, which will be eventually used for inference.
-Depending on the domain identity of a training sample, KDDE selectively uses the two teachers, \ie $\mathcal{N}_s$ to deal with samples from $D_s$ and $\mathcal{N}_t$ for samples from $D_t$, see \cref{eq:kdde}. \begin{small}
+Depending on the domain identity of a training sample, KDDE uses the two teachers, \ie $\mathcal{N}_s$ to deal with samples from $D_s$ and $\mathcal{N}_t$ for samples from $D_t$, see \cref{eq:kdde}. \begin{small}

 \end{small}